Guide

 Your non-technical users (the people actually using your product daily) want release notes.
 They need to understand how updates help them do their job better.
 Giving them raw changelog data is overwhelming.

-The good news is that you don't need to write both from scratch.
-Modern tools like ReleaseGlow let you connect your Git repository and automatically generate both formats.
-AI transforms your commits into a structured changelog and, from the same data, produces polished release notes written in plain language.
-You review, tweak if needed, and publish.
+The good news is that you don't need to maintain all three from scratch.
+Modern tools like ReleaseGlow let you connect your Git repository and automatically generate a changelog and release notes from the same commits.
+For roadmaps, dedicated tools like Productboard, Aha!, or even a public Notion page work well alongside your changelog tool.

 When One Format is Enough